Generic selectors

 At another time, the nation of Israel fasted two days after the Feast of Tabernacles in order to confess their sins:

-NEHEMIAH 9:1-3 And on the twenty-fourth day of this month, the children of Israel were gathered with fasting and with sackcloth, and with earth upon them.
-2 And the seed of Israel separated themselves from all strangers, and stood and confessed their sins and the iniquities of their fathers.
-3 And they stood up in their place and read in the Book of the Law of the LORD their God a fourth part of the day.
-And another fourth part they confessed and worshiped the LORD their God.
+NEHEMIAH 9:1-3 Now on the twenty-fourth day of this month the children of Israel were assembled with fasting, in sackcloth, and with dust on their heads.
+2 Then those of Israelite lineage separated themselves from all foreigners; and they stood and confessed their sins and the iniquities of their fathers.
+3 And they stood up in their place and read from the Book of the Law of the LORD their God for one-fourth of the day; and for another fourth they confessed and worshiped the LORD their God.

 Fasting For Fruits & Gifts of the Holy Spirit